hvent90/semantic/README.md

 Semantic creates a "semantic layer" over software codebases, enabling AI coding agents to gain high-level understanding of project structure and content without processing every individual file.
 The tool generates concise, machine-readable summary files (`agents.md` or `claude.md`) within each directory, providing essential context in a token-efficient manner.

-## Problem Statement

-Current AI coding agents face token limits and inefficiency when they must ingest large amounts of code into their context window to perform tasks.
-Semantic solves this by creating structured, high-signal summaries that allow AI agents to navigate and comprehend entire codebases quickly and effectively.

 ## Installation

 ```bash